moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/technical-architect/index.md

 - Act as a point of escalation to resolve critical issues quickly.
 - Enable Professional Service Engineers and Partner Engineers to better understand the GitLab Platform and workflows.
 - Transition from scoping to leading the delivery of larger engagements, such as transformations or multi-workstream projects.
-- Focus on Discoveries and clearing technical hurdles in engagements
+- Focus on Discoveries and clearing technical hurdles in engagements.